Users

 user_id: mike

-Each user configuration is defined under it's username e.g. app1 and contains several attributes.
+Each user configuration is defined under its unique ID - e.g. admin - and contains several attributes.

 api_key